benmcevoy/Synth/README.md

 # Synth
-Audio synthesizer inspired by the C64 SID chip
+Audio synthesizer (loosely) inspired by the C64 SID chip

 Time domain (so far) audio synth, I've been trying to keep to a functional style which has been delightful :)

+8 bit resolution for some lofi action.

 There's a fair bit more to do.